YaolingYang/SparsePainter/README.md

 * **-out [string]** Prefix of the output file names (**default=SparsePainter**).

-**At least one of the below commands should be given in order to run SparsePainter**
+**At least one of the below commands should also be given in order to run SparsePainter**

 * **-prob** Output the local ancestry probabilities for each target sample at each SNP.
 The output file format is a gzipped text file (.txt.gz).